MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## Pair programming is a powerful way to transfer knowlege

 Pair programming is a powerful way to transfer knowledge.
-As I mentioned it as a tool to use in direct instruction.
+As I mentioned it as a tool you can use at various levels of direct instruction.

 While how you use it depends on whether you are doing guided practice or assessing understanding I've found as practitioners we tend to be behind the keyboard too much.